South of the Border (attraction): History

 South of the Border was developed by Alan Schafer in 1950.
 He had founded South of the Border Depot, a beer stand, at the location in 1949 adjacent to Robeson County which was, at one time, one of many dry North Carolina counties.
 Business was steadily expanded with Mexican trinkets and numerous kitsch items imported from Mexico.
 The site itself also began to expand to include a cocktail lounge, gas station and souvenir shop and, in 1954, a motel.
 In 1962, South of the Border expanded into fireworks sales, potentially capitalizing on the fact fireworks were illegal in North Carolina.
 In 1964 it was announced that the route for I-95 would pass right by South of the Border, and the facility would be next to two exits and within view of the highway.
 By the mid-1960s, South of the Border had expanded to include a barber shop, drug store, a variety store, a post office, an outdoor go-kart track complete with other outdoor recreational facilities and the 104 ft tall image of the mascot, Pedro.

 Nearby Dillon was once known as the "Wedding Capital of the East" because South Carolina allowed people as young as 14 to get married and did not have other requirements.
 Many couples who got married there went to South of the Border for their honeymoons.

 Over the years, the billboards with messages some considered racist and offensive changed to become tamer while still retaining the same tongue-in-cheek tone.
 Schafer continued to deny his attraction was racist, citing the fact that he was known for hiring African Americans, and even helping them to vote, and standing up to the Ku Klux Klan.

 About 300 people, mostly local employees, work at South of the Border.
 At one time, with 700 working there, it was the largest employer in Dillon County, South Carolina.

-In 2025 South of the Border put approximately 30 acres of the attractions property up for sale.
-Included in the offering for sale are 20 acres of undeveloped land, a motel building, the former casino and convention center buildings, and a former amusement park space.
+In 2025 South of the Border put approximately 30 acres of the attraction's property up for sale.
+Included in the offering are 20 acres of undeveloped land, a motel building, the former casino and convention center buildings, and a former amusement park space.
 The remainder of the attraction is slated to continue operating as is.

+Incidents

+On April 26, 2026, at around 9:30 p.m., the Dillon County Fire Department was alerted to a fire from the Burrito Loco restaurant (formerly the Hot Tamale).
+When firefighters arrived, they noticed fire coming from the roof of the building.
+The DCFD and the Rowland, North Carolina, Volunteer Fire Department were able to temporarily extinguish the fire, which caused only minimal damage.
+However, at around 2:30 a.m. on April 27, 2026, the DCFD and Rowland VFD were alerted to another fire coming from the same building.
+It engulfed the entire building due to windy conditions.
+Firefighters were on scene for four hours, but the building's roof caved in, causing the building to be a total loss.
+It is presumed to have been an electrical fire.